Changlang district: History

-Post-independence

 The district was created on 14 November 1987, when it was split from Tirap district.

-The Indian Government resettled many Chakmas and Hajong here.
+The Indian Government resettled many Chakmas and Hajong here permanently.
 They had fled from East Pakistan, which constructed the Kaptai Dam on their lands displacing hundreds of thousands.

 Geography

 Changlang district occupies an area of 4662 km2, comparatively equivalent to Indonesia's Lombok Island.

 It falls in a region that receives high rainfall.
 The region is rich in wildlife with a different kind of flora and fauna.
 The district has both plains and highlands.
 Most of the plains are in the valley of Dihing.
 The area is prone to occasional floods.